-The NIST ac-dc Difference Project provides U.S. industry with the essential link between ac and the corresponding dc electrical standards via a world-class calibration service, and through cutting-edge research into new ac-dc difference measurement techniques employing both quantum standards and standards fabricated in novel ways.
+The NIST Ac-dc2 Difference Project performs leading edge measurement services and research for ac-dc difference measurements and dc voltage metrology.
+We provide U.S. industry with the essential link between ac and the corresponding dc electrical standards via a world-class calibration service, and through cutting-edge research into new ac-dc difference and dc voltage measurement techniques employing both quantum standards and standards fabricated in novel ways.

 The use of thermal converters for ac voltage metrology was introduced by Frank Hermach at NIST in 1952.
 The basic thermal converter is a thermoelement, consisting of a thermocouple positioned at the midpoint of a heater wire, enclosed in an evacuated bulb.
 The thermoelement senses the heat generated by an electrical signal applied to the heater.
 By comparing the heating effect of an unknown ac signal to that of the average of both polarities of a known dc signal, the rms ac quantity may be measured in terms of the known dc quantity, giving the ac-dc difference of the thermal converter.
 The traditional thermoelement has an input voltage of a few volts or an input current of a few milliamperes, with a best uncertainty of about 1 µV/V or µA/A over the frequency range from 10 Hz to 1 MHz.
 In combination with a precision resistor or shunt, the thermal converter is commonly used at voltages up to 1000 V and currents up to 100 A, and in combination with amplifier circuits, is used at voltages as low as 2 mV.